Nancy Acevedo-Gil, Scholar in Residence

 Tolani A. Britton, Assistant Professor, UC Berkeley Graduate School of Education

 Dr. Britton is an Assistant Professor at the University of California Berkeley Graduate School of Education.
-Dr. Britton uses quasi-experimental methods to explore the impact of policies on students’ transition from secondary school to higher education, as well as access and retention in higher education.
-Prior to earning her doctorate, Professor Britton worked as a high school math teacher and college counselor in New York City public schools and as a policy analyst for the Organization for Economic Cooperation and Development (OECD) in Paris, France.
+She uses quasi-experimental methods to explore the impact of policies on students’ transition from secondary school to higher education, as well as access and retention in higher education.
+Prior to earning her doctorate, She worked as a high school math teacher and college counselor in New York City public schools and as a policy analyst for the Organization for Economic Cooperation and Development (OECD) in Paris, France.
 Dr. Britton earned her doctorate in Quantitative Policy Analysis in Education at the Harvard Graduate School of Education, her M.A. in French Cultural Studies from Columbia University, her M.A in Economics from Tufts University, and her B.A. in both Economics and French Literature from Tufts University.

 Marcela Cuellar, Associate Professor, UC Davis School of Education